benjamincharity/bc.com/articles/essential-tech-toolkit-2024.md

 - **Time Tracking:** [Wakatime](https://wakatime.com/) - Helps keep track of coding time for personal insights.
 - **AI Service:** [ChatGPT](https://openai.com/) - I use this for exploring code, debugging, brainstorming, and writing.
 - **Writing Assistant:** [Grammarly](https://www.grammarly.com/) - Improves my writing across various platforms.

+### **Things I’m Going to Stop Using**

+- **Window Manager:** [Rectangle](https://rectangleapp.com/) - While it is fantastic, I like the simplicity of Divvy.
+It is as fast to use in almost all of my use cases and only requires a single shortcut.
+Historically, I’ve always had a bunch of keyboard shortcuts for window management, but as my monitor continually grows, so do my desired configurations.
+- **Snippet Management:** [Cacher](https://www.cacher.io/) - As AI and intelligent autocomplete become more prevalent, I no longer use a dedicated snippet manager.
+- **Keep Computer Awake:** [KeepingYouAwake](https://keepingyouawake.app/) - Switching to Lungo since it is from the same developer as Dato.

 That's the rundown of my current toolkit as we navigate the tech landscape of 2024.
 I hope you find some gems that fit seamlessly into your workflow or inspire a fresh approach.
 Here's to efficient and inspired working in the year ahead! 🍾 🚀